MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorforpowerplatform-hook-extensions.md

 ## Using extension points in ALM Accelerator for Power Platform yaml templates

-To use the extension points to extend the ALM Accelerator pipeline functionalities you should add you extension to either a custom YAML template in the Hooks/CustomTemplates directory or directly to the extension YAML file for the extension point you want to use.
+To use the extension points to extend the ALM Accelerator pipeline functionalities, you should add your extension to either a custom YAML template in the Hooks/CustomTemplates folder,, or directly to the extension YAML file for the extension point you want to use.

 The following example implements the custom template **output-environment-variables.yml** located in the **Hooks\CustomTemplates** folder in the **export-solution.yml** pipeline via the **Export Solution Pre Hook** extension point: